How to Use Hreflang for a Multilingual Website

 Absolute URLs

-There is often a lot of debate about absolute vs. relative URLs, however, I always defer the Ruth Burr Reedy’s Moz Whiteboard Friday on the topic.
+There is a lot of debate about absolute vs. relative URLs.
+I always defer to Ruth Burr Reedy’s Moz Whiteboard Friday on the topic.

-When it comes to hreflang annotations however, there is no debate – these need to be absolute URLs referenced in the href subtag.
+When it comes to hreflang annotations, however, there is no debate – these need to be absolute URLs referenced in the href subtag.

+It’s also important to note that when working to target international users:

+- If you’re using a .com, and you’ve implemented one of the above, don’t redirect your root domain to your “main website;” Google will use the hreflang to point users to the correct site.

+- Only use x-default to point to a language selector page/default page for users worldwide.
+A great example of this in practice is IKEA, which behaves as a language selector, but x-default can also be used to indicate a default fall-back version of the website for global users.

-Implementing Hreflang
+Implementing Hreflang for Your Multilingual Website

-When implementing hreflang you must consider the countries that you’re targeting, and whether users in those countries support Google as the dominant search engine.
+When implementing hreflang, you must consider the countries that you’re targeting and whether users in those countries support Google as the dominant search engine.

 Do All Search Engines Support Hreflang?